Home

 cesarian.jpg (11903 bytes)

-The foetus will be carefully monitored during its development, i.e. foetal heart monitoring, chronic villus sampling, ultrasound scanning, and a constant watch kept over the mother's health.
+If a pregnancy does result, the first trimester is critical, with a high probability of a miscarriage.
+The developing foetus will be carefully monitored development, i.e. foetal heart monitoring, chronic villus sampling, ultrasound scanning, and a constant watch kept over the mother's health.
+Once the embryo is established, hormone treatment can be reduced because the pregnancy itself will take over.
+The plaventa and embryo secrete sufficient natural hormones to maintain growth and development.

 Genetic Parentage